girish1729/photoveda-website/content/privacy-policy/_index.md

+---
+title: Privacy policy of Photoveda
+date: 2023-10-10 00:00:01
+description: Photoveda privacy policy
+---

 # Privacy Policy

-Progress-up is an open source file uploader, developed by one person at Gayatri Hitech  and is fully open source.
-And shall continue to be so forever.
+Photoveda is an image editing tool developed by one person at

-In order to demonstrate the file uploader and file encoding service on this website, we capture and store information about you.
+In order to demonstrate the software on this website, we capture and store information about you.

 ## Who is responsible for data protection?